Palisade Riverbend Park to the Redlands Parkway Boat Ramp

 Jackson under the bridge.

 Aside from our short time floating through the Las Colonias River Park, we really didn’t see many other people on the river, which was nice.
 However, once we returned to the Redlands Parkway Boat Ramp we were surprised at just how full the parking lot was!
-There were either a lot of people headed downstream for here, or a lot of people had started after us.
+There were either a lot of people headed downstream from here, or a lot of people had started after us.
 It was probably a combination of both.
 The wind also really started to pick up once we got off the river, so I guess our timing was perfect.
 It turned out to be a nice morning and early afternoon spent on the river with some good friends!